In this post, Cori shares how the influential guidance and teaching of a mentor can positively benefit your blogging success.

 So reach out and let someone know how they’ve positively influenced your growth as a blogger/writer.

 That person might just be your next mentor!

 Remember that your mentor was once where you are right now.
 They’ve paved the way for your success already!

 I hope you have been positively impacted by having a blogging mentor as I did.
 If not, I encourage you to reach out to someone who

 has helped you.
 Establish a communication with that person.
 Practice all you learn.
 I promise you that you’ll be on your way to a richer blogging experience!

 Join the conversation: We’d love to hear your mentor stories.

 How did you find your mentor?
 Can you name one or two things that you learned from your mentor you’ll never forget?

 I’m a writer, blogger, WordPress web designer, and social media manager.
-I enjoy helping people start, create, and launch their blogs primarily using WordPress.
-I love working alongside Greg at his free forum helping people start their WordPress blogs.
+I help people to start, create, and launch their blogs primarily using WordPress.